Skip To Main Content

 Why is Whisky So Expensive?

 • Brand – In the whisky world, brand heritage goes a long way.
 For a number of fans, the label on the bottle is as important as the elixir that lies within, as it marks a significant step in the iconic industry’s next chapter.
-As this list shows, brands such as The Macallan and Yamazaki have managed to create a unique and dedicated fanbase, eager to pick up any bottle.
+As this list shows, brands like The Macallan and Yamazaki have created a unique and dedicated fanbase, eager to pick up any bottle.

 6 house of suntory yamazaki 55